drew-sarette/ds-studio/README.md

 ## Future Plans

 If you have any plans to further develop or improve this project in the future, you can describe them here.

-## About the Developer

-Include a brief bio about yourself here.
-You can mention your background as a violin teacher and web developer, and any other relevant information.